MichelleGlauser/curriculum/_templates/projects.md

 - Add structure to a site using `<div> <span> <nav>` and use CSS selectors to style different sections differently
 - Write CSS selectors that target a specific tag
 - Change the color, background-color, font, font-size, text-align, cursor
-- Select HTML elements using the type, .class and #id CSS selectors
+- Select HTML elements using the type, .class, and #id CSS selectors
 - Explain the difference between classes and ids
-- Explain what CSS properties and CSS values are, and how they're related
+- Explain what CSS properties and CSS values are and how they're related
 - Describe the 3 ways that CSS code can be incorporated into a project
 - Sketch the basic file tree for web projects
 - Describe several text properties that can be altered using CSS